allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ## Motivation
 Why do we need objects in the project that encapsulate the HTTP clients we use?
-To begin, we want to separate the domain from technical details.
+To begin with, we want to separate the domain from technical details.
 The way we retrieve/send data and handle errors, which can be quite complex in the case of HTTP clients, should not clutter business logic.
 Next, testability.
-Even if we do not use [hexagonal architecture](https://blog.allegro.tech/2020/05/hexagonal-architecture-by-example.html) in our applications, it's beneficial to separate the infrastructure layer from the service layer, as it improves testability.
+Even if we do not use [hexagonal architecture]({% post_url 2020-05-21-hexagonal-architecture-by-example %}) in our applications, it's beneficial to separate the infrastructure layer from the service layer, as it improves testability.
 Verifying an HTTP service client is not simple and requires consideration of many cases — mainly at the integration level.
 Having a separate “building block“ that encapsulates communication with the outside world makes testing much easier.